json-api/json-api/ext/atomic/index.md

 Note that `href` is used in this example to target a resource collection, `blogPosts` in this case, that is distinct from the `type` of the resource.
+The usage of `href` is entirely optional for this extension, but could be required by an individual implementation.

 ##### Responses